RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker.md

 To run a container based on a Docker image to execute `airgeddon`, bear in mind that it should be run on a system running X Window (for example Xorg for Linux, XQuartz for Mac or XMing for Windows) because it runs xterm windows used for some features.

-Depending of the Operating System of your host, check the corresponding section to see the recommended docker run command.
+Depending on the Operating System of your host, check the corresponding section to see the recommended docker run command.
 The image is going to be automatically downloaded from [airgeddon's Dockerhub] and then a Docker container will be be run launching automatically `airgeddon` script inside it:

  - [Linux] <- fully working
  - [Mac OSX] <- alpha phase, not working yet (investigations abandoned due lack of help)